Andy Dalton Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - Last week against the Giants, Dalton went 18-for-35 (51.4 percent) for 173 yards, while throwing one touchdown and one interception.

-- Dalton added three carries for 14 yards, averaging 4.7 yards per attempt in the running game.
+- Dalton tacked on 14 yards on three carries, averaging 4.7 yards per carry.

-- Dalton has thrown for 173 yards while completing 51.4% of his passes (18-of-35), with one touchdown and one interception over his last three outings (57.7 per game).
+- Dalton has racked up 173 passing yards (57.7 per game) and has a 51.4% completion percentage (18-for-35) over his last three appearances, tossing one touchdown and one interception.

 Dalton's Chicago Teammates